 For assistance with FSRS reports, contact the Grants Management Resource Team, which can put you in touch with seasoned FSRS users.

 Download and complete the Subrecipient vs. Contractor Guidance Worksheet to help you determine if a grant recipient is a subrecipient.
-Keep in mind that this determination will affect how your agency conducts program oversight.
-In general, subrecipients are subject to federal compliance requirements; if your grant has a subrecipent, your agency is responsible for ensuring compliance both at the city level and at the level of the subgrantee.
+Keep in mind that this determination will affect how your department or agency conducts program oversight.
+In general, subrecipients are subject to federal compliance requirements; if your grant has a subrecipent, your department or agency is responsible for ensuring compliance both at the city level and at the level of the subgrantee.

 Yes.
 The following Scope of Work PDF examples are available for you to download: